 Almost all respondents were in favour of this suggestion.
 Comments included that this would be a more effective and more easily understood means of enforcement and would ease the pressure on the court system; it seemed to work well in the enforcement of other legislation.
-There was a view that fixed penalties should be introduced as an addition to prosecution through the courts.
+There was also a view expressed that fixed penalties should be introduced as an addition to prosecution through the courts.